MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Set-Service.md

 ### -Name

 Specifies the service name of the service to be changed.
-Wildcard characters are not permitted.
-You can also pipe a service name to `Set-Service`.
+Wildcard characters aren't permitted.
+You can use the pipeline to send a service name to `Set-Service`.

 ```yaml
 Type: String